-Ms. Brewer questions the State Government's investment in Clean Energy Link projects, focusing on workforce numbers, contractor proportions, Infrastructure WA review status, and funding allocation.
-The Government responds with details on workforce expansion, contractor involvement, and Infrastructure WA oversight, citing commercial sensitivity for specific funding breakdowns.
+Ms. Brewer questions the State Government's investment in Clean Energy Link projects, focusing on workforce engagement, contractor allocation, and Infrastructure WA's review process.
+The government responds with details on workforce expansion and project reviews, citing commercial sensitivity for specific funding allocations.

 Asked